 The Last Guardian will be releasing very soon and so for fans who have waited many years for its eventual release beg the question of just how long is The Last Guardian?

 Some lucky people out there have already played The Last Guardian due to some online retailers accidently delivering the game a few days too early.
 According to Reddit user WanderTrico the Last Guardian will take around 12 hours to complete:

 “The game took me 12 hours.
 Got stuck quite a few times.
 Friendly non spoiler tip: you can use tricos tail to your advantage in some puzzles.”

-There are also a large batch of players who each had their own accounts on how long the Last Guardian will take to complete and what the gameplay is like.
+There are also a large batch of players who each had their own accounts on how long is the Last Guardian and what the gameplay is like.
 Be warned however as there might be spoilers in the below player accounts:

 NeoGAF user bigmac996: